- Cover Page

 - References Consulted

-- Market Observations (Appraiser's comments on the art market, with respect to the property).
+- Market Observations (Appraiser's comments on the property and its marketability if relevant).

 - Privacy Statement

 - Limiting & Qualifying Condition (Statement of all conditions and their impact on a value conclusion.)

 Art Appraisal Report Explained

 Our appraisal report follows the Uniform Standards of Professional Appraisal Practice (USPAP) adopted and promulgated by the Board of Standards of The Appraisers Foundation.
 We rigorously follow the Ethical Standards and Competency Requirements for Appraisal Practice established by The Appraisal Foundation.
 Every piece of critical information relevant to your artwork is thoroughly investigated and analyzed before we arrive at a value conclusion.
 Our research results are presented in a thorough, comprehensible, and objective manner.

 How to Select from the Three Levels of Art Appraisal

 Before selecting one of the three appraisals we offer (Restricted Use, Summary, and Self-Contained), you first identify your needs and consider your ultimate goals in commissioning an appraisal.
 The three options differ in the amount of detailed information provided and the intended use of the report.We aim to help you choose the kind of appraisal that works best for you.